AlexDaniel5/LeetCode-Completion/perfectSquares/README.md

 ## General Information
 Name: Alex Daniel
-Date: February 8, 2024
+Date: February 9, 2024

 ### To Run
 - python perfectSquares.py

 ### Results
-Failed Test cases
+Failed Test case 571/588 due to time limit

-### Description
+### Description of Failed Attempt #2
-Work in progress
+Uses the idea of a tree in which we solve for every value up to n beforehand.
+However, fails due to time limit.

 ## Description of Failed Attempt
 Calculate all the perfect squares below n.
 Sum the largest perfect square under n repeatedly while keeping a count until the sum reaches or exceeds n.